 Let me give an example.

-It will not work in the main file; it will not rename the file; even no changes will happen to the original file.
+It will not work in the main file; it will not rename the file; no changes will happen to the original file.

 It is non-destructive editing software.
 Moreover, you are changing the preview or thumbnail version of the original image.

-Also, once you finish working with the image, you can “save as” a new image in this editing software.
+Also, once you finish working with the image, you can “save as” a new image in this software.

-Why Should You Consider Using Lightroom?
+What Should You Consider Using Lightroom?

 What is the meaning of this?